munt-dropjes/Aandelenspel/README.md

     * **Success:** Earns the tiered reward (1st place gets P1, 2nd gets P2, etc.).
     * **Failure:** The company pays a **Penalty** (deducted from cash) and is **blocked** from retrying.
     * **Fairness:** Failed attempts do *not* consume a Rank slot.
 If Company A fails, Company B can still claim the 1st Place reward.
-    * **CSV Import:** Game Masters can bulk-import custom tasks and reward tiers via a simple Excel/CSV upload.
 * **History:** The system records minute-by-minute snapshots of company values for historical graphing.
 * **Authentication:** Users (Admins/Game Masters) login via JWT.
 * **The Heartbeat:** Once logged in, the frontend triggers a "Snapshot" event (`/api/history/save`) every **60 seconds**.
 * **Live Updates:**
   * **Graph:** Fetches historical data points (synchronized to UTC) to visualize company performance over time.
   * **Stocks:** Displays a live matrix of share ownership and bank availability.
   * **Tasks:** Allows dynamic input of task results, automatically calculating ranks and financial rewards on the server.

 ---